-By the close of 1976, 24 RCA-built weather satellites had been successfully orbited and had returned some three-million pholographs of the Earth's weather for use in weather forecasting.
-RCA was selected by NASA in 1975 to develop the Tiros-N, a fourth-generation weather satellite, and to build, integrate, and test eight of the polarorbiting spacecraft for launch beginning in 1978, At 1400 pounds, Tiros-N nearly doubled the weight of current weather satellites and carried four times the payload.
+By the close of 1976, 24 RCA-built weather satellites had been successfully orbited and had returned some threemillion photographs of the Earth's weather for use in weather forecasting.
+RCA was selected by NASA in 1975 to develop the Tiros-N, a third-generation weather satellite, and to build, integrate, and test eight of the polar-orbiting spacecraft for launch beginning in 1978.
+At 1400 pounds, Tiros-N will nearly double the weight of current weather satellites and will carry four times the payload.
 New sensors will enable the satellites to obtain high-quality atmospheric temperature and water vapor soundings, day and night worldwide cloud cover pictures, and radiometric information for sea-surface temperature mapping.